M-Melodious/videoclassification/README.md

 ```bash
 $ bazel-bin/label_image/label_image
 ```

+##NOTE: Tensorflow and C++ will not run, as I've removed it from WORKSPACE

 This uses the default example image that ships with the framework, and should output something similar to this: